Mark-Assessment/a-jancevskis-my-public-face-m1-2/README.md

 # Andris Jancevskis space
 ## Introduction
 This is a part of me for the public.
+It can be seen on GitHub pages https://ajandris.github.io/my-public-face/.

 ## Site's description
 This part will be filled AFTER Stage 1 is completed.